microsoft/azurelinux/toolkit/docs/building/building.md

 Package building requires the toolchain to be available.
 The tools will automatically build or download the toolchain if needed.

 The CBL-Mariner ecosystem provides a significant number of packages, but most of those packages are not used in an image.
-When rebuilding packages, you can choose to build everything, or you to save time, you can choose to build packages for your specific image.
+When rebuilding packages, you can choose to build everything, or to save time, you can choose to build packages for your specific image.

-The `CONFIG_FILE` argument provides a quick way to declare what image you want to build.
-To manually build **all** packages, you can clear the configuration with `CONFIG_FILE=` and invoke the package build target `make build-packages ...`.
+The `CONFIG_FILE` argument provides the way to declare what image you want to build.
+To manually build **all** packages, you can clear the configuration with `CONFIG_FILE=` and invoke the package build target `make build-packages CONFIG_FILE="" ...`.
 To build packages needed for a specific image, you must set the `CONFIG_FILE=` parameter to an image configuration file of your choice.
 The standard image configuration files are in the [./toolkit/imageconfigs](../../imageconfigs/) folder.

 Large parts of the package build stage are parallelized.
 The `Makefile` components may be parallelized by setting the `-j` flag (`-j$(nproc)` works well).
 The package build scheduler will automatically schedule one build per core, but this can be overwritten using the `CONCURRENT_PACKAGE_BUILDS=` flag.